Home to some of London’s largest areas of parkland, tree-lined avenues and stunning views over to the City, Hampstead Heath is a walker’s paradise.

 My favourite walk around the heath is to enter from Kenwood House on Hampstead Lane – a 17th century country mansion in the heart of Hampstead Heath.

-Kenwood is about a 20-minute walk from Hampstead Tube and surrounded by beautiful landscaped gardens, open parkland and walking tracks.
+Kenwood House is about a 20-minute walk from Hampstead Tube and surrounded by beautiful landscaped gardens, open parkland and walking tracks.

 The road up to Kenwood hugs the heath and although there are several access points into the woods along your route – however, it’s worth waiting till you get to Kenwood to discover the heath.